snellen/umvvm/README.md

 Any coroutines launched in the ViewModel are cancelled when the view model is cleared.
-This is to ensure that no view model instances are leaked by a blocked background task that holds a reference to it.
+This is to ensure that no view model instances are leaked by a blocked background task holding a reference to it.

 ## The uMvvm Brick House
 A more playful way to think of the componets in uMvvm is to imagine them